-If you’ve learned something valuable, shout it from the rooftops.
+If you’ve learned some valuable career lessons, shout them from the rooftops.
 If you have good advice to give, offer it up.
 And if your Uber driver teaches you a thing or two about career and life, then tip well.

 Was the pun intended there?
 Oh, 100%.